We set ourselves a challenge – to find the best cycling and hiking headphones – neat, comfortable, wireless and safe.

 Obviously, you wouldn’t want your phone stashed in your cozzie, so the XTrainerz store 4GB of music files (as MP3s and a range of other formats) rather than connecting to a device by bluetooth.

 - 7th generation bone conduction

 - 8 hour battery

 It takes a bit of time to get the positioning of the conductors right, but the device is so flexible that it’s easy to play around till you hit the best spot for you.

-- The device is tiny, so the controls are tiny too.
+The device is small, so the controls are small too.
 The main function button is a decent size, but the switches for volume, power off and so on might be a problem for anyone with meaty fingers.